hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-28

+Yesterday, I implied that supporting interactive programming in production environments can be useful.
+Maybe to log into your server system to inspect a weird edge case, instead of having to reproduce that locally.
+Or even a customer's local system, working with them to reproduce an elusive bug.

+Obviously this needs to be regulated somehow.
+You probably don't want to just deploy a change directly to production, without any review or testing.
+And it would be very rude (at the very least) to ship your application with a built-in backdoor.

+But I think there are ways to make this work.
+Permissions.
+Some kind of "sudo" mode.
+Providing ways for the user to consent to remote access.
+Maybe even teaching the runtime about staging and production environments, and integrate with a CI/CD pipeline.
+I think there's a lot of potential here waiting to be explored!

 ## 2024-04-27

 When it comes to zero-overhead abstractions and Caterpillar, the elephant in the